AR2L/omeka-facets-plugin/Readme.md

 Single values can be exluded as not really significant, although they will be listed anyway if less than 10 values are available.

 Sorting order can be alphabetical, or first by popularity and then alphabetical.
+Popularity count can be hidden, if needed.

 <b>Date</b> element filter's behaviour is a bit different: dates are ordered decrescently, and only year is displayed; consequently, the matching will be with the beginning of the date (assuming the format is 'yyyy-mm-dd').